Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you meet these criteria, then you can drive your friend’s car, even if you don’t have insurance.
 And even if you do, it would be your friend’s insurance policy that would cover any incidents, and not yours.
 That means your friend will have to file a claim and deal with the damages to the vehicle if you get into an accident.

 If the incident is your fault, the liability insurance portion of the policy will cover you and your friend against any potential litigation.
-Just make sure that the vehicle you intend to borrow has an active insurance policy on it so you don’t risk getting stuck footing the bill to make repairs or dealing with any legal charges in the event of an accident.
+Just make sure that the vehicle you intend to borrow has an active insurance policy on it.
+That way, you won’t risk getting stuck footing the bill to make repairs or dealing with any legal charges in the event of an accident.

 What happens if I drive an uninsured car and get into an accident?

-In Canada, your car must be insured in order to drive legally.
-If you get into an accident with an uninsured car there are a number of consequences you’ll have to face.
-Depending on the province, you can expect to pay a hefty fine, plus all the damages you caused in the accident, all out of pocket.
-Moreover, your licence may be suspended and can be barred from getting one in the future.
+In Canada, your car must be insured to drive legally.
+If you get into an accident with an uninsured car, there are a number of consequences you may face, such as a hefty fine, plus all the damages you caused in the accident, all out of pocket.
+Moreover, your license may also be suspended, and you may be barred from getting one in the future.

 What happens if my friend gets pulled over by the police while driving my car?

-In general, whoever owns the car will be the person whose insurance is affected.
+In general, the car owner’s insurance is affected.
 If your friend borrows your car and gets into an accident, your insurance will cover the damages to the property or personal injury caused in the accident.
-However, it’s important to note that, a standard insurance policy will not cover the repairs to your car if the accident is your fault.
-For that, you’ll need to make sure you or your friend has collision insurance in your policy.

 Priyanka Correia, BComm avatar on Loans Canada